Artificial Intelligence BSc (Hons) top-up

 What you'll study

 You will take specialist modules in two of the most important emerging topics of computer science: artificial intelligence and security.
-These are supplemented by an individual project in Artificial Intelligence, under the supervision of an academic member of staff.
-Through the study of the above, you should also develop important course-level transferable skills including both group and individual work, time management, written and verbal presentation to both experts and non-experts, and critical reflection of your own and others’ work.
+These are supplemented by an individual project under the supervision of an academic member of staff.
+Through your studies you should also develop important course-level transferable skills including both group and individual work, time management, written and verbal presentation to both experts and non-experts, and critical reflection of your own and others’ work.

 Modules